Cross Stitch kits, charts, designs and leaflets; original paintings for sale.

 See also Milanese stitch

 The stitches need not all be the same length but they should not be too long or too loose.
-Bring needle out at beginning of stitch, insert at end and bring out again ready for next stitch.Straight stitch - click to enlarge
+Bring needle out at beginning of stitch, insert at end and bring out again ready for next stitch.Photo straight

 Cotton thread usually comprising six strands.